whitneyshine/bikesharing/README.md

 # Bikesharing<br><br>

 ## Background<br>
-Now that we've gotten a good idea of how to create our story, there is still some more work to be done to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+Now that we've gotten a good idea of how to create our story, there is still work to be done to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
 To solidify the proposal, one of the key stakeholders would like to see a bike trip analysis.

 For this analysis, I will use Pandas to change the "tripduration" column from an integer to a datetime datatype.
 Then, using the converted datatype, I will create a set of visualizations to: